anshbhogal/hospital_management/README.md

 The Python dependencies are managed via `requirements.txt`.
 Key libraries include Flask for the web framework, Flask-SQLAlchemy for ORM, Flask-Migrate for database migrations, and Flask-JWT-Extended for JWT authentication.

 ### Core Components
 *   **`app.py`**: The main Flask application instance, responsible for initializing extensions and registering API blueprints.
+It now explicitly imports all core models (`User`, `Role`) to ensure proper SQLAlchemy mapper registration.
 *   **`config.py`**: Centralized configuration for the Flask app, including database URI, JWT secret keys, and token expiration times.
 Environment variables are used for sensitive information.
 *   **`hospital/extensions.py`**: Initializes Flask extensions globally to prevent circular imports and ensure consistent access across the application.
 *   **`hospital/models/`**: Defines the database schema using SQLAlchemy ORM models.
 Each model file (`user.py`, `patient.py`, etc.) corresponds to a database table and its relationships.
 Methods for password hashing and verification are included in the `User` model.
+Importantly, bidirectional relationships (e.g., between `User` and `Role`) now use `back_populates` correctly to avoid SQLAlchemy initialization errors.
 *   **`hospital/services/`**: Contains the business logic layer.
 Service classes (e.g., `AuthService`, `PatientService`) encapsulate operations like user registration, login, and CRUD operations for each entity, interacting directly with the SQLAlchemy models.
 This adheres to a service-repository pattern, separating concerns from routing.
+The `AuthService.login_user` now returns comprehensive `user_info` including the user's role.
 *   **`hospital/routes/`**: Defines Flask Blueprints and API endpoints for each module.
 These routes parse incoming requests, call the appropriate service methods, and return JSON responses.
 JWT authentication decorators (`@jwt_required()`) are extensively used to protect sensitive endpoints, ensuring only authenticated and authorized users can access them.
+The `/auth/login` endpoint now correctly returns `user_info`.
+New endpoints like `/billing/summary` have been added to provide aggregated data.

 ### Authentication
 JWT (JSON Web Tokens) are used for secure authentication.
-Upon successful login, the backend issues an access token and a refresh token.
+Upon successful login, the backend issues an access token and a refresh token, along with detailed `user_info` (including the user's role).
 The access token is then sent with subsequent requests in the `Authorization` header to authenticate the user and verify their identity and roles.

 ### Database Migrations
 Flask-Migrate is used to manage database schema changes.
 This allows for version control of the database, making it easy to apply and revert schema updates as the application evolves.
 Commands like `flask db init`, `flask db migrate`, and `flask db upgrade` are used for this purpose.
+For Render deployment, `flask db upgrade` is integrated into the "Start Command" to ensure tables are created/updated on deployment.

 ### API Testing
 A dedicated Python script (`tests/test_auth.py`) was created using the `requests` library to test the authentication API endpoints (registration and login).
 This script demonstrates how to interact with the Flask backend programmatically and verify responses.